 You might find that using management tools, like a Strengths, Opportunities, Aspirations and Results (SOAR) audit, can help you consider how to develop your skills to meet your goals.
-You could also use an approach like GROW to set goals for each of your sessions.
+You could also use an approach like GROW (Goal, Current Reality, Options – or Obstacles, Will – or Way forward) to set goals for each of your sessions.

 Log what you’re learning

 After each meeting, email your mentor with a short list of key learning points and actions from the session.
 You might find it useful to keep a log of each session for yourself too.

 Highlight any useful tips and ideas that come up, as well as new goals or queries you’d like to discuss with your mentor.
 This will help you reflect on what you’ve learned and give direction to your future sessions.
 It’s also a useful tool to refer back to when you’ve finished your mentoring.

 You might also want to keep a work diary to help you organise your thoughts, recognise your skills and notice issues as they come up that might be useful to talk to your mentor about.
 Ahead of each meeting, email your mentor to let them know what you’d like to discuss.

 "I have a special notebook dedicated to my mentoring and only use this to write notes in during sessions.
 Having notes in one place makes it easier to revisit that learning.
 My mentoring was an invaluable learning process."

 You might find that your objectives change as the process moves forward.
 This might mean talking to your mentor about setting new priorities.
 Or it might mean bringing things to a close, if you’ve already gotten what you need out of the match.